PDBeurope/heatmap-component/docs/customization.md

 All elements of the heatmap component are styled via [this CSS](../src/heatmap-component.css).
 You can override the styles for classes defined there to customize the appearance of the component.

-This includes e.g. background color, marker, and tooltip style.
+This includes e.g. background color, cursor shape, marker, and tooltip style.
 However, the elements that are visualized in canvas (i.e. the colored rectangles) cannot be styled in this way.

 ---